Investigation of the ratio $\frac{\sigma_{r}}{F_{2}}(Q^2/s,Q^2)$ in the momentum-space approach: Results and Conclusion

 In conclusion, we studied the ratio $\frac{\sigma_{r}}{F_{2}}(x, Q^2)$ in momentum space using the Block-Durand-Ha parameterization of the proton structure function $F_2(x, Q^2)$.
 We developed a method to analyze high inelasticity, where $x_{\mathrm{Bj}}=x_{\mathrm{min}}=Q^2/s$.
 The extraction procedure was explained for analyzing the ratio of $\frac{\sigma_{r}}{F_{2}}(\frac{Q^2}{s}, Q^2)$ in the kinematical region of the H1 collaboration data and extended to high inelasticity data, which is determined by the effective parameters of the BDH parameterization and compared with the CDP bounds.\\ Our study further examines the ratio $\frac{\sigma_{r}}{F_{2}}(\frac{Q^2}{s}, Q^2)$, comparing it to H1 data and bounds from the color dipole model, showing strong agreement that supports the proposed methods.
-Additionally, we compared the results with the predictions of the BGK and IP-Sat models, finding good agreement with datasets across a wide range of $Q^2$ values.\\
+Additionally, we compared the results with the predictions of the BGK and IP-Sat models, finding good agreement with datasets across a wide range of $Q^2$ values.\\ The HT corrections to the proton structure function by adding a simple form $F_{2}{\ast}H_{2}/Q^2$ to the ratio $\frac{\sigma_{r}}{F_{2}}(\frac{Q^2}{s}, Q^2)$ at low-$x$ and low- $Q^2$ values are considered.
+These effects show that the ratio increases as the $Q^2$ value decreases at high inelasticity.
+The ratio $\frac{\sigma_{r}}{F_{2}}(\frac{Q^2}{s}, Q^2)$ at the EIC and the LHeC COM energies are considered in a wide range of $Q^2$ and compared with the CDM bounds.\\